ZhangShiyue/extractive_is_not_faithful/exteval/README.md

 #

-### Preprocess Documents and Summaries
+### Preprocess documents and summaries
-Assume you have already compiled your data into the same format as data_sample.json in the current directory, then you can get run the preprocess.py script to get document and summary annotated with coreference clusters.
+Assume you have already compiled your data into the same format as **data_sample.json** in the current directory, then you can get run the preprocess.py script to get document and summary annotated with coreference clusters.
 ```
 python preprocess.py --data_file data_sample.json --output_file data_sample_processed.json
 ```
-Then, the data_sample_processed.json can be used to compute ExtEval scores as the input data file.
+Then, the **data_sample_processed.json** can be used to compute ExtEval scores as the input data file.